Paratron/docEngine/docs/articles/en/1_inline-demos.md

 The `display` array specifies which files from the folder should be displayed to the user in a source window.

+You can define one or more outbound links in the `links` object.
+Use the object key as the label text of the button and the value for the URL.

+If you want to display a little notice inside the demo (for example what to do to trigger an action), set the `notice` property with a string.
+The notice is displayed on top of the demo view and can be dismissed with a click.

 The `editable` property defines if a user should be able to modify the displayed code in the source windows, or not.
 In order to make editable demos work, you need to make sure that docEngine